 You can use the share sheet in many apps to quickly send notes and other content to SnipNotes.
 Tap on the “Share” buttonin another app and select SnipNotes in the upper row of icons.
 If you don’t see SnipNotes, tap or click on the “More” icon and see if you can enable it.

-Please be aware that SnipNotes does currently not support text formatting or mixed text and image notes, so you might not be able to migrate all your data.
-I’m planning to add these features in upcoming updates.
+Please be aware that SnipNotes does currently not support mixed text and image notes, so you might not be able to migrate all your data.
+I’m planning to add this feature in an upcoming update.

 Export Individual Notes

 You can use the “Share” buttoninside SnipNotes to export individual notes to other apps.

 Export Multiple Notes

 SnipNotes for iOS allows you to select multiple text notes and export them as one block to another app:

 - Tap on the list icon in the lower left corner